Suriname profile - Overview

 Suriname, once known as Dutch Guiana, is one of South America's smallest countries.
 It enjoys a relatively high standard of living but also faces serious political and economic challenges.

 Since independence from the Netherlands in 1975 Suriname has endured coups and a civil war.
-Former military strongman Desi Bouterse dominated politics for much of the post-independence era, but the country is now under civilian rule.
+Former military strongman Desi Bouterse dominated politics for much of the post-independence era.

 Suriname is one of the most ethnically diverse countries in the Americas.
 Most of its people are descended from African slaves and Indian and Indonesian indentured servants brought over by the Dutch to work as agricultural labourers.